dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/metadata-api.md

 ## About the metadata API

-Every time that dbt Cloud runs a dbt project, it generates metadata which pertains to the accuracy, recency, configuration, and structure of the <Term id="view">views</Term> and tables in the warehouse. dbt Cloud serves a GraphQL API which supports arbitrary queries over this metadata; the endpoint for this API is `https://metadata.cloud.getdbt.com/graphql`.
+Every time that dbt Cloud runs a dbt project, it generates metadata which pertains to the accuracy, recency, configuration, and structure of the <Term id="view">views</Term> and tables in the warehouse. dbt Cloud serves a GraphQL API which supports arbitrary queries over this metadata; the endpoint for this API is `https://metadata.YOUR_ACCESS_URL/graphql`.
+Replace `YOUR_ACCESS_URL` with the [appropriate Access URL](/docs/deploy/regions-ip-addresses) for your region and plan. .
 This API is an incredibly rich resource for evaluating data health longitudinally or at a point in time.

 ## Prerequisites